 Pendleton Rail Trail on your left.

-A 2 mile gap currently exists as of August 2016 between Fisk and Tonawanda Creek
+A 2 mile gap is currently under construction between Fisk and Tonawanda Creek

 Head left on Fisk Rd, then travel right

 (south) on-road along E Canal Rd (wide shoulder) for 2 miles to Tonawanda Creek